python/cpython/Doc/library/xmlrpclib.rst

 DateTime Objects
 ----------------

-This class may be initialized with seconds since the epoch, a time tuple, an ISO 8601 time/date string, or a :class:`datetime.datetime`, :class:`datetime.date` or :class:`datetime.time` instance.
+This class may be initialized with seconds since the epoch, a time tuple, an ISO 8601 time/date string, or a :class:`datetime.datetime` instance.
 It has the following methods, supported mainly for internal use by the marshalling/unmarshalling code:

 .. method:: DateTime.decode(string)